kubernetes/website/content/en/docs/tasks/debug-application-cluster/determine-reason-pod-failure.md

 ## Customizing the termination message

-Kubernetes retrieves termination messages from the termination message file specified in the `terminationMessagePath` field of a Container, which as a default value of `/dev/termination-log`.
+Kubernetes retrieves termination messages from the termination message file specified in the `terminationMessagePath` field of a Container, which has a default value of `/dev/termination-log`.
 By customizing this field, you can tell Kubernetes to use a different file.
 Kubernetes use the contents from the specified file to populate the Container's status message on both success and failure.